Distributed MIMO With Over-the-Air Phase Calibration Integrated Into the TDD Flow: Introduction

 \item \textit{\Gls{SE} analysis:} We derive a downlink \gls{SE} achievable with coherent conjugate beamforming and \gls{ZF} beamforming after the estimate of $\vecphi_i$ is used for phase calibration.
 The \gls{SE} formulas allow for pinpointing the impact of residual phase noise.

-\item \textit{Insights from numerical experiments:} We numerically evaluate the achievable \gls{SE} for typical network configurations, channel conditions, and LOs' qualities.
-The results reveal several important insights.
+\item \textit{Insights from numerical experiments:} We numerically evaluate the achievable \revise{per-\gls{UE} downlink} \gls{SE} for typical network configurations, channel conditions, and LOs' qualities. \revise{The \gls{SE} achieved with our proposed scheme outperforms schemes inspired by AirSync~\cite{Balan13} and \cite{Rogalin14} where calibration signals are transmitted in dedicated slots.} The results \revise{also} reveal several important insights.
 First, frequent phase reestimation is critical for coherent beamforming, particularly when the \glspl{LO} exhibit rapid phase drift.
 Second, using more APs initially enhances SE due to spatial diversity, but also increases calibration overhead and residual phase noise.
 Finally, we show that denser who-measures-on-whom topologies between the APs can degrade the SE when the phase drifts during the measurement duration and power sharing between calibration signals are accounted for.
 These results highlight the importance of balancing measurement frequency, AP interconnection density, and downlink service continuity. \end{itemize}